wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/2-powerapps-explore.md

 ![Edit/create screen with controls](../media/powerapps-edit-screen.png)

 You now have a sense of the screens and controls that the app consists of.
-In the next unit, we'll look at how you can customize the app.